Almezing/almezing.github.io/_posts/Ideas.md

-femme fatale - highest rank - maneater - blossom one of the few to complete the program.
+femme fatale - highest rank - maneater - blossom one of the few to complete the program. her code name is hibiscus. her rival is violet.

 coma, hack, dimension theory - story takes place in the false worlds after reawakening from a coma, restore from hack, reemerge from the rift. this makes the setting progressively weirder